Thomas Jandris, PhD

 Dr. Jandris researches data, driven decision-making processes, education finance and leadership.
 He also teaches leadership, finance, education law, entrepreneurship and microenterprise development.
 Among his areas of expertise are educational policy and reform.

-Before coming to Concordia, Dr. Jandris established Progress Education Corporation to provide staff development, school improvement planning, policy consulting and a line of proprietary, technology-based learning management tools to schools, districts and states throughout the nation.
-He previously was president of EDmin, Inc., a company that develops technology solutions to empower performance management in public education.
+Several years ago, Dr. Jandris established Progress Education Corporation to offer staff development, school improvement planning, policy consulting and a line of proprietary technology-based learning management tools to schools, districts and states.
+Previously he served as president of EDmin, Inc., a company that develops technology solutions to empower performance management in public education.
+Other private sector education experience include founding and managing Fox River Learning and serving as CEO of HOSTS Corporation.

-Prior to EDmin, Dr. Jandris was lead consultant to the governor of Michigan and the Detroit mayor’s office during the reform takeover of the Detroit Public Schools.
-At the request of then Florida Gov. Jeb Bush and Commissioner of Education Tom Gallagher, Dr. Jandris helped draft legislation to implement a constitutional amendment to restructure the governance of Florida’s educational system.
+Prior to EDmin, Dr. Jandris served as the lead consultant to the governor of Michigan and the Detroit mayor’s office during the reform takeover of the Detroit Public Schools.
+At the request of then Florida Gov. Jeb Bush and Commissioner of Education Tom Gallagher, Dr. Jandris helped draft the enabling legislation to implement a constitutional amendment to restructure the governance of Florida’s educational system.
+Additional work is focused on designing and planning comprehensive performance management systems for urban school districts.

-Dr. Jandris is a former urban schools teacher, principal and director of secondary education.
+Prior to his tenure at ECS, Dr. Jandris had extensive careers in both education and the private sector.
+He was a teacher, principal and director of secondary education at a large urban school district.
+He founded and grew a highly successful human resources consulting company.
 A former U.S. Olympic team member and syndicated columnist, he also is a licensed psychologist who continues to teach at the graduate level.
 He had been a member of Concordia's faculty since 2006.

-- PhD, Educational Administration.
-University of Minnesota, Minneapolis, Minn.
+- PhD, Educational Administration - University of Minnesota, Minneapolis, MN

-- MEd, Educational Psychology.
-Wayne State University, Detroit, Mich.
+- MEd, Educational Psychology - Wayne State University, Detroit, MI

-- BS, Education.
-Eastern Illinois University, Charleston, Ill.
+- BS, Education - Eastern Illinois University, Charleston, IL

 Academic and Professional Highlights